Somatic Experiencing (SE) Therapy in San Diego

 Our Approach to SE Therapy at Monima Wellness

 Monima Wellness Center provides a safe and nurturing environment where our clients can explore their healing journey.
-Our SE therapy sessions are tailored to meet each individual’s unique needs, respecting their unique pace and experience.
-We focus on:
+Somatic therapy is offered as part of an integrated treatment plan tailored to meet each individual’s needs, respecting their individual pace and experience.
+In general, we focus on:

 Ready to Begin Healing?